MicrosoftDocs/bot-docs/articles/dotnet/proactive-messages.md

 }
 ```

-When it is time to send the message, the bot creates a new dialog, thereby adding this dialog to the top of the dialog stack and giving it control of the conversation.
-The new dialog will deliver the proactive message and will also decide when to close and return control to the prior dialog in the stack.
+When it is time to send the message, the bot creates a new dialog and adds it to the top of the dialog stack.
+The new dialog takes control of the conversation, delivers the proactive message, closes, and then returns control to the previous dialog in the stack.

 The resumption cookie provides a simple way of serializing and deserializing the entire message received from the user.

 ```cs